kercre123/ddl-vector-custom-build-script/README.md

 ## What *exactly* does it do?

-This takes an OTA, decrypts it, mounts it, copies some new files (update-engine, authorized_keys, os-version, os-version-code, os-version-base, version, and build.prop), unmounts it, encrypts it, finds the SHA256 sum of the img to put into the manifest, compiles it all into an OTA, then deletes some temporary files.
+This takes an OTA, decrypts it, mounts it, copies some new files (if specified), builds, and SCPs them to a server (if specified).

 ## Usage

-Gunzip the tar.gz and put the "resources" folder next to the script.
-Sudo may be needed. (`tar -xf resources.tar.gz`)
+Gunzip the tar.gz and put the "resources" folder next to the script. (`tar -xf resources.tar.gz`)

 Make a directory and put an OTA in it.
 Name it `latest.ota` then feed the directory to it to the script:

+To use SCP, you will need to put in your SSH root key at the top of the script where specified, the IP where specified, and the folder to put it at (at /var/www/<folder>).

+Testing older OTAs:
-`./dvcbs -n 1.5.0.2953/`
+`./dvcbs -t 1.5.0.2953/`

-`-h` will bring up the help menu

-`-n {dir}` will mount, update version files, update-engine, and ssh-key, unmount, and then build.

-`-t {dir}` will only copy over new update-engine and ssh key then build. version files will stay the same.
-I use it for builds I want to beta test.

-`-m {dir}` will just mount the script for editing. no new files will be copied. build with `-b`.

-`-b {dir}` will just build an OTA you have mounted using `-m`, `-mn`, or `-mt`.

-`-mn` will mount, copy over version files, update-engine, and ssh-key. it will stay mounted for editing. build with `-b`.

-`-mt` will mount then copy over update-engine and ssh-key. it will stay mounted for editing. build with `-b`.

-## Correct output

-If the OTA built successfully, you should be met with something like this:

-Converting OTA in 1.5.0.2953/!

-*** WARNING : deprecated key derivation used.
-Using -iter or -pbkdf2 would be better.

-Decompressing.
-This may take a minute.

-Rename img.dec to mountable img

-Mounting IMG

-Copying files over

-Compressing.
-This may take a minute.

-*** WARNING : deprecated key derivation used.
-Using -iter or -pbkdf2 would be better.

-Figuring out SHA256 sum and putting it into manifest.

-Putting into tar.
-manifest.ini

-Removing some temp files.

-Renaming original OTA back to OTA

-Done!
-Output should be in 1.5.0.2953/final/latest.ota!
+Custom Builds:
+`./dvcbs -m 20/`
+`./dvcbs -bf 20/ 1.8.0 20 stable`

+`-f {dir} {versionbase} {versioncode} {scp}`  this mounts OTA, copys over versionbase, versioncode, new update-engine, and prod server config, then builds

+`-m {dir}`   mount latest.ota

+`-b {dir} {versionbase} {versioncode} {scp}`   build apq8009-robot-sysfs.img

+`-bf {dir} {versionbase} {versioncode} {scp}`  copy over versionbase, versioncode, new update-engine, and prod server config then build

+`-t {dir}`   mount, copy over prod server config, build. used for testing older firmware and new ones from ddl

+`-mb {dir} {versionbase} {versioncode}`   only mounts then builds. used for testing super old firmware